-The caution zone extends out 300 metres from a whale, and 150 metres for a dolphin for SUP boards or a person: entering the water within 100 metres or a dolphin within 50 metres
+The caution zone extends out 300 metres from a whale and 150 metres from a dolphin for SUP boards or a person: entering the water within 100 metres or a dolphin within 50 metres.

-Fines apply : a $689 on the spot fine, to court imposed penalties of up to $16,500, depending on the jurisdiction.
-More info…
+Fines apply: $689 on the spot fine, to court imposed penalties of up to $16,500, depending on the jurisdiction.
+More info

 Australian Sea Lions

-Illegal to collect rocks, shells in marine parks.
+It is illegal to collect rocks, shells in marine parks.
 Other restrictions may apply including anchoring boats, bring dogs into the area.
-More info…
+More info

 Australia’s national weather service.
-Forecasts, temperatures, winds speed, direction, sunrise, sunset, warnings, and more
+Forecasts, temperatures, wind speed, direction, sunrise, sunset, warnings, and more.